+He’s not our “CEO.”
 Congress writes legislation and votes it into law.
-Ultimately, it’s you, me, our friends and neighbors who choose the people to make laws, pass budgets, approve cabinet members and Supreme Court justices.
+Ultimately, it’s you, me, our friends and neighbors who choose the people who make the laws, pass budgets, approve cabinet members and Supreme Court justices.

 Whatever is wrong with Congress, it’s OUR fault

 The members of Congress are chosen by us and if you don’t like one, don’t vote for him or her.
 If someone gets re-elected over and over, you have to figure that a lot of people vote for that candidate.
 You may not like him, but other people do.
 That’s what elections are about.

 It doesn’t necessarily work out the way you want, but changing the rules won’t solve the problems.
 Make the job more — not less — attractive so better people will want to go into government.
 Otherwise, you’re creating a job no one will want.